Moremar/tuto-angular/README.txt

 We can also create our own directives, as a TS class with the @Directive() decorator.
 The directive needs to be added in the "declarations" of the module for Angular to know it.
-The reference of the element that uses this directive can be injected from the constructor between [ ... ] :
+The reference of the element that uses this directive can be injected from the decorator between [ ... ] :

 @Directive({ selector: '[appBasicHighlight]' }) export class BasicHighlightDirective implements OnInit {